-You can also make your video more engaging by ending the video with a teaser (cliffhanger) that segues to the next topic(s).
+You can also make your videos more engaging by ending them with a teaser (cliffhanger) that segues to the next topic(s).
 Students will be curious and will want to watch the following lectures.

-- Make it count.
-Hold students accountable for watching the video, and make watching the videos worth some points.
+Make it count.
+Hold students accountable for watching videos, and make watching videos worth some points.
 You can give them a quiz about the content, or you can include a short, minimally graded assignment after each required video.
 For example, have students complete a reflective writing assignment with prompts such as:

 - Two things that I already knew about the topic before watching the video.